schibsted/jslt/ideas/for-filter.md

 [for (.Reservations.Instances) .InstanceId if (.EbsOptimized)]
 ```

+See also [this solution](https://github.com/schibsted/jslt/issues/14#issuecomment-407806222) to an issue raised by a user.

 ## Syntactic ambiguity

 One issue is whether we may have an ambiguity at the end of the